28 Russians have Olympic doping bans lifted

 CAS said it "unanimously found that the evidence put forward by the IOC in relation to this matter did not have the same weight in each individual case."

-The 11 whose appeals were rejected came from men's bobsled, women's cross-country skiing and women's ice hockey.
+The 11 whose appeals were rejected came from men's bobsled, women's cross-country skiing and women's hockey.

 They included two-time bobsled gold